How Faculty Can Craft a Research Story for Promotion and Tenure

 Why Research Stories Matter for Promotion and Tenure

-Committees evaluate your academic achievements and publications not only in terms of the quantity of your work but also in terms of the quality of your effort.
+Committees evaluate your work not only by quantity, but by the clarity and impact of your contributions.
 A strong research story allows you to:

 • Position your evidence of academic achievement as part of a clear, ongoing trajectory